divya315/divya315.github.io/readme.md

 # Frontend Template

-A basic free to use frontend template using JS and Jquery
+A basic free to use frontend template using JS and Jquery.